KelvinLu93/KelvinLu93.github.io/content/posts/2021-05-12-docker-crash-course.md

 Run

-    docker run -d --name container_1 busybox sleep 1000
+    docker run -d --name container_1 busybox sleep 1000 docker run -d --name container_2 busybox sleep 1000

 We don't specify `--net` as `bridge` is default.

+Then run

+    docker exec -it container_1 ifconfig

+To get `container_1`'s ip address.

+And then run

+    docker ps

+To get `container_2`'s ID.

+And then run

+    docker exec -it container_2 sh

+    ping <container_1_ip>

+To see if the bridge network works.

+You should be able to ping the other container.
+This works because the hostname is set to the container name.

+#### Separate Bridged Networks cannot communicate

+By default, different bridged networks cannot contact eachother.
+Let's demo this.

+Create a new bridge network:

+    docker network create --driver bridge my_bridge_network

+    docker network ls

+    docker network inspect my_bridge_network

 ### 29. Host Network and Overlay Network